Last Updated on February 2, 2023 by Dee

 It is made of crepe paper, which helps it adhere to rough surfaces.
 It’s UV resistant and stays on for up to five days without leaving a sticky residue.

-I personally like this tape…
+I personally use this tape…

 On using Drafting Tape as Masking for Watercolor Painting